Published on Jan 18, 2020 and last reviewed on Jan 20, 2023 - 5 min read

 Difficulty performing everyday tasks, such as sitting and working on a computer, going for long drives, climbing stairs, etc.

 Painful intercourse in women.

 The compression of the sciatic nerve due to the contraction or spasm of the piriformis muscle results in piriformis syndrome.
-The sciatic nerve is one of the longest nerves in the body, which runs from the lower spine, hips, lower leg, and branches out in the foot.
-The piriformis muscle is located in the hip area and helps rotate the hip and move the leg and feet outward.
-Piriformis muscle is used when you walk, turn your hips, shift your weight from one leg to another, etc. The sciatic nerve is present below the piriformis muscle.
+The sciatic nerve is one of the longest nerves in the body, which runs from the lower spine, hips, and lower leg and branches out in the foot.
+The piriformis muscle is located in the hip area and helps rotate the hip, leg, and feet outward.
+The piriformis muscle is used while walking, turning hips, shifting weight from one leg to another, etc. The sciatic nerve is present below the piriformis muscle.
 The common causes of piriformis syndrome are:

 Muscle overuse due to excessive exercise.

 The following are some factors that can increase the risk of this syndrome:

 Females are six times more prone to get affected than men.

 Variation in the positioning of the sciatic nerve in relation to the piriformis muscle.

 Direct injury to the hip region, resulting in swelling, hematoma, and scarring.